Waco CG-13

 The Waco CG-13 was an American military transport glider aircraft developed during World War II.
+The Waco CG-13 was developed to meet a U.S. Army Air Forces requirement for a larger transport glider than the CG-4A, capable of carrying up to 42 troops or equivalent cargo.

 Design and development

 Wright Field Glider Branch realized a need for a glider larger than the CG-4A and requested designs.
 The response by several companies produced designs for five larger gliders.
 One of these designs was the XCG-13 by Waco Aircraft Company of Troy, Ohio.

 The XCG-13 contract was for a 30-place design with an 8000 lb useful load capacity to fly 174 mph at an altitude of 12000 ft altitude.
 Flight testing of the prototype was performed at Clinton County Army Air Field and the type was approved on 10 March 1943.
 Testing found that a tricycle landing gear should be used, and that a hydraulic system be incorporated to open the top-hinged nose opening.
 These features were incorporated into the second XCG-13.